getoutreach/okta-aws-cli/README.md

 ```

 Once this is saved, you can run AWS CLI commands or apps that utilize
-AWS SDK APIs and `okta-aws-cli` will automatically be run as part of
+AWS SDK APIs, and `okta-aws-cli` will automatically be run as part of
 the credential provider chain.

 ```shell